20goto10/theremin_remote/README.md

 - using Trackpad to control XY-colorspace
 - color randomization and rotation
 - multiple input devices
+- direct connection support for HA-bridge or directly to OpenHAB2 (the second seems faster, more reliable, and generally more color-intense!)

 Not working:
 - mouse buttons (wouldn't be hard to set up)

 Roadmap:
+- finish full OpenHAB support for all commands
 - more Curl options (the commands for controlling a stereo, for example)
 - toggles (e.g. check the state before sending the command)
 - multi-switch toggles